Integrated amplifier

 An integrated amplifier (pre/main amp) is an electronic device containing an audio preamplifier and power amplifier in one unit, as opposed to separating the two.
 Most modern audio amplifiers are integrated and have several inputs for devices such as CD players, DVD players, and auxiliary sources.

-Integrated amplifiers commonly had dedicated inputs for turntables, AM/FM tuner, and tape recorders (cassette or reel-to-reel) back when those devices were more common.
-Except for the turntable, all of the inputs are line level, thus, they are interchangeable.
-The turntable also uses RIAA equalization.
+Vintage integrated amplifiers commonly have dedicated inputs for phonograph, tuner, tape recorder and an auxiliary input.
+Except for the phono input, all of the inputs are line level, thus, they are interchangeable.
+The phono stage provides RIAA equalization.